ericcurtin/boringvm/README.md

 ```

 #### Run a vm
 Runs a specified vm.
-You can optionally specify whether the vm should use a CD-ROM, whether it should have a graphical interface, or whether to run interactively.
+You can optionally specify whether the vm should use a cdrom (.iso), whether it should have a graphical interface, or whether to run interactively.

 ```bash
 boringvm run <vm_name> [--cdrom <path>] [--graphic] [-i]
 ```

 Options:
-- `--cdrom <path>`: Path to the CD-ROM image to boot from.
+- `--cdrom <path>`: Path to the cdrom image to boot from.
 - `--graphic`: Launches the vm with a graphical interface.
 - `-i`: Runs the vm in interactive mode.

-#### SSH into a Running vm
+#### ssh into a Rrunning vm
-SSH into a vm using its port mapping.
+ssh into a vm using its port mapping.
 Automatically detects the correct port based on the running vms.

 ```bash
 boringvm ssh <vm_name>
 ```

-#### Copy SSH Key to a vm
+#### Copy ssh key to a vm
-Copies your SSH key to a running vm.
+Copies an ssh key to a running vm.

 ```bash
 boringvm ssh-copy-id <vm_name>